 When You Should File a Medical Malpractice Claim

 Medical malpractice claims must be filed within a certain time period.
 In general, this is within one to two years of discovering the injury or one to three years after the negligence took place.
-The actual deadline will vary from state to state, so the sooner you get started the better the outcome of your claim may be.
+The actual deadline will vary from state to state.
+So the sooner you get started, the better the outcome of your claim may be.

 Call Darrell Castle & Associates Now

 If you believe you have a case, contact us today.
 We will investigate your claim and let you know your options.
 You should find someone who will fight tooth and nail for you.
 We work tirelessly to get our clients compensation that covers medical bills, pain and suffering, lost wages, and emotional stress.

 To tell us your story, please call a medical malpractice lawyer Memphis TN has trusted for decades at 901-327-1212.

 Can I Hold a Nurse Accountable for Medical Negligence?

 Most medical malpractice claims are filed against physicians and hospital administrators.
 After all, physicians and hospital administrators must usually “sign off” on any patient care decisions before treatments are administered, medications are dosed, individuals are discharged, diagnoses are made and records are compiled.
 Therefore, these professionals affirmatively exercise a “duty of care” to their patients, day in and day out.
 However, these medical professionals are not the only healthcare providers that may be held accountable for negligent or reckless behavior that causes patients harm.
 Depending on the circumstances surrounding harm caused to a patient, it may be appropriate to hold a nurse accountable for failing to exercise a proper duty of care in a specific situation.